bbwalrus/bbwalrus/README.md

 ## Hi there 👋
+Currently a 2nd year undergraduate student at the University of Washington Seattle.
+I'm a software engineer always interested in solving puzzles and learning new skills.

+Fun fact: Video game modding was my entry into coding.

+Check out my portfolio website! (https://bleong.netlify.app/)
 <!--
 **bbwalrus/bbwalrus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.